RED LIGHT CAMERAS

 the full rent if fine revenue was insufficient to cover the rent.
 See Subsection B. of Defect # 10.

 The staff report prepared for the Sept.
-6 council meeting also contained this remarkable sentence:
+6 council meeting also contained this remarkable statement:

 "Conclusion.
 Although San Leandro has not yet experienced a serious problem with traffic collisions directly related